artempyanykh/blog/hakyll/posts/2024-01-07-advantage-and-disadvantage.md

 ## Conclusion

 In the best/worst-case scenario, when a one-shot chance of success is $1$ out of $20$, having **advantage** would *almost* double your chances, but with **disadvantage** you'd be $20$ times less likely to succeed!
+Overall, **disadvantage** has a disproportionally large impact on the odds of success compared to the effect of **advantage**.
+This is true for the whole range of one-shot probabilities $p \in (0, 1)$, with the gap becoming visible at $p$ around $\frac{3}{4}$ and apparent at $p \leq \frac{1}{2}$.

-This is an interesting asymmetry in what --- at first glance --- supposed to be symmetric game mechanics.
+This is an interesting asymmetry in what --- at first glance --- supposed to be a symmetric game mechanics.
-I'm not sure if it's particularly useful outside of the world of Dungeons & Dragons, but the next time I play Baldur's Gate 3, I'll be more serious about picking *disadvantage*-inducing spells to debuff enemies rather than just throwing fireballs at them.
+I'm not sure if it's particularly useful outside of the world of Dungeons & Dragons, but the next time I play Baldur's Gate 3, I'll be more serious about picking *disadvantage*-inducing spells to debuff enemies rather than just throwing fireballs at them.[^manim]

 ---
 ---